foss-for-synopsys-dwc-arc-processors/gsl-for-synopsys/README.md

    It's generated during compilation.
 It is used for same purpose as `ev_runtime` **install** folder:
    keeps C headers, built libraries and CMake packages
    3. **include** folder
    Extra CMake package.
-It is used to consistency with `ev_runtime` code/build structure.
+It is used to ensure consistency with `ev_runtime` code/build structure.
    During compilation it collects all common C headers and places them into **install/include** folder
    4. top **Makefile** file
    The file contains of all pre-requisites targets and general targets: **install/all/build/clean** for libraries, library tests and examples
    5. **setup.sh**
-   The script initializes and checks environment
+   The script initializes and checks the environment
    usage:
    ```
    source setup.sh